Lent 2023 newsletter

 The Missionaries of Charity sisters intervened on her behalf.
 At first the boss was tough and demanded that Ms. Lin return to “work.”
 However, he was no match for the sisters.
 It was bad for his business to be seen with nuns!
 He finally returned Ms. Lin’s passport.
 The sisters then contacted the Chinese embassy and Ms. Lin’s daughter.
 The following week Ms. Lin boarded a plane to fly home to China.

 The issues surrounding the horrible ordeal of Ms. Lin and others who have been trafficked are many — betrayal, corruption, exploitation, violence.
-Fortunately, there are a number of organizations and governmental agencies working on these issues.
+Fortunately, people like the Missionary Sisters of Charity hear their cries and are working with a number of organizations and governmental agencies on these issues.

 Her journey from lost to found was nothing less than miraculous.
 In her case, the victim’s cry for help from the bondage of trafficking was heard!
 I hoped and prayed that the healing process would continue as she was reunited with her daughter.